 real estate, business interests, artwork, intellectual property, retirement plan assets, insurance policies, and investment accounts.

 Writing your will or living trust requires specific language that accurately identifies your gift.
-This year, MIU is partnering with a company called FreeWill, which provides the legal forms for creating your will.
+MIU recommends working with an estate planner or a lawyer versed in wills and trusts.

 Planned giving can be designed in many ways.
 Sometimes it’s more than just creating a will.